Observation of Braid-Protected Unpaired Exceptional Points

-The discriminant $\operatorname{disc}[H(\mathbf k)]=\prod_{i<j}[E_i(\mathbf k)-E_j(\mathbf k)]^2$ is a non-zero complex number for non-degenerate matrices, and the braid degree is its winding number from the fundamental group of the punctured complex plane $W_\mathcal{C}\in\pi_1(\mathbb C-\{0\})=\mathbb Z$.
-As the Abelian part of the eigenvalue braid, \(W_\mathcal{C}\) must vanish when following the boundaries of the BZ (see Fig.~\ref{fig:2-monopole}~(e)) \cite{yangFermionDoublingTheorems2021}.
-However, the full non-Abelian braid is not trivial \cite{konigBraidprotectedTopologicalBand2023} such that the nodal phase remains protected and cannot be destroyed perturbatively.
+In Fig.~\ref{fig:2-monopole}~(e), we illustrate the difference from Abelian two-level systems~\cite{PhysRevE.87.050101,PhysRevLett.118.040401,wangTopologicalComplexenergyBraiding2021,yangFermionDoublingTheorems2021} by showcasing the degree of the unpaired-EP3 braid in the form of the winding number \(W_\mathcal{C}\)~\cite{yangFermionDoublingTheorems2021}, an Abelian invariant that can be derived from a given braid (see End Matter).
+As the Abelian part of the eigenenergy braid, \(W_\mathcal{C}\) must vanish when following the boundaries of the BZ~\cite{yangFermionDoublingTheorems2021}.
+Indeed, while each overcrossing (undercrossing) of the braid contributes a nontrivial winding of the discriminant around the origin, the total winding remains zero, in accordance with the Abelianized sum rule.
+However, the full non-Abelian braid is not trivial such that the phase is protected and remains nodal under perturbations.